 Â

-Pull on your work gloves, as well as a set of old clothes you don’t mind getting dirty.
-Set up your ladder on a flat, level and hard surface in easy reach of your gutter.
+Pull on your work gloves and a set of old clothes you don’t mind getting dirty.
+Set up your ladder on a flat, level surface in easy reach of your gutter.
 Your ladder shouldn’t wobble when you shake it.

-Climb up to where you can comfortably reach the guttering and begin pulling out any large debris.
-You can use a bucket hook to suspend a bucket from your ladder or have your assistant hold it for you.
+Climb to where you can comfortably reach the guttering and pull out any large pieces of debris.
+Hang a bucket from your ladder with a bucket hook or have your assistant hold one to collect the pieces.
 The debris can be thrown away in the bin you usually use for garden waste.

 Once you’ve removed any large pieces, use your plastic tool or your fingers to scoop out the dirt and sediment in the bottom of the gutter.
-Use something that’s rigid but not harder than your gutter or sharp to avoid damage.
+Use something rigid but not sharp or harder than your gutter so you don’t make any holes.

-If your pipe is blocked, you can use your hose pipe or a tool such as a plumbers snake to try and clear the obstruction.
-If the gutter still won’t drain, it might be time to call in an expert to have a look.
+- If your pipe is blocked you can use your hose pipe or a plumbers snake to try and clear the obstruction.
+If the gutter still won’t drain, it might be time to call in an expert.

-While your clearing the gutters, take the chance to look for any sections that are coming loose from the wall or any holes in the guttering.
+- While you’re clearing the gutters, take the chance to look for any sections that are coming loose from the wall or any holes in the guttering.
 Catching a problem early means you can replace one section of the gutter instead of the whole wall.